Laugavegur Hiking Trail in Iceland | Online Guide

 Huts and camping sites along the Laugavegur trail are usually open from the end of June until the end of August, depending on snow and trail conditions.

-In the springtime, some parts of the Laugavegur Hiking Trail can be covered in snow while other parts might be wet and muddy, as the ground starts to thaw.
-Markings and waypoints might be under snow or may have washed away in floods during the spring melt.
+In springtime, some parts of the Laugavegur Hiking Trail can be covered in snow, while others might be wet and muddy as the ground thaws.
+Markings and waypoints might also be under snow or washed away in floods during the spring melt.

-During the summer you are most likely to have good weather conditions and you will experience 24 hours of daylight.
-During the period between the second weekend of July and the second weekend of August, you will have the most traffic on the trail.
+During the summer, you will most likely have good weather conditions and experience 24 hours of daylight.
+Between the second weekend of July and the second weekend of August, you will have the most traffic on the trail.

-In the fall the huts along the trail are not serviced but camping is permitted.
-In good conditions, the fall is a very nice time to do the Laugavegur trek with fewer people on the trail.
-Dusk starts to creep in around midnight in the second half of July and by September the nights are pitch black and no lights insight in the highlands so you might want to bring some lights with you.
-The climate starts to get cold by the end of August and you may experience frosty conditions.
+The huts along the trail are not serviced in the fall, but camping is permitted.
+In good conditions, the fall is a lovely time to do the Laugavegur trek with fewer people on the trail.
+Dusk starts to creep in around midnight in the second half of July, and by September, the nights are pitch black, and there are no lights in the highlands, so you might want to bring some lights with you.
+The climate starts to get cold by the end of August, and you may experience frosty conditions.

-Weather in the Icelandic highlands can be unpredictable.
-Very strong winds with heavy rain, hail and even snow can occur with little warning.
-Always check the weather forecast and make sure your equipment and clothes stay dry in your pack.
+The weather in the Icelandic highlands can be unpredictable.
+Very strong winds, heavy rain, hail, and even snow can occur with little warning.
+Always check the weather forecast and ensure your equipment and clothes stay dry in your pack.

 Laugavegur Trek in Iceland - Plan Your Trip